-After being made redundant, Alex Astell considered whether starting a business was preferable to trying to find another position in a tough and uncertain jobs market.
+After being made redundant, Allie Astell considered whether starting a business was preferable to trying to find another position in a tough and uncertain jobs market.
 Spotting a gap in the internet market made up her mind

 "I worked as an account manager in advertising for nine years and then as a media manager for a publishing company – looking after their online presence – for three years.
 When I was made redundant in November 2008, it gave me the chance to think long and hard about what I wanted to do.
 I could either look for another job during a tough economic climate or pursue a long-held dream to do my own thing.